LOOPER17-c/IntunarWeb/README.md

 This is just a silly little game website still in development, so this is constantly updating.

+Always changing...

-2nd Version: *It says SpringWeb just Pretend its IntunareWeb
+2nd Version: *It says SpringWeb just pretend its IntunareWeb
 ![SpringWeb Logo](new.png)

 1st Version: